dotnet/core/release-notes/9.0/preview/preview4/libraries.md

 also introduces new optional APIs for `IDistributedCache` implementations, to avoid `byte[]` allocations (this feature is implemented by the preview versions of `Microsoft.Extensions.Caching.StackExchangeRedis` and `Microsoft.Extensions.Caching.SqlServer`).

+Serialization is configured as part of registering the service, with support for type-specific and generalized serializers via the
+`.WithSerializer(...)` and `.WithSerializerFactory(...)` methods, chained from the `AddHybridCache(...)` call.
+By default, the library handles `string` and `byte[]` internally, and uses `System.Text.Json` for everything else, but if you want to use protobuf, xml, or anything
+else: that's easy to do.

 Outstanding `HybridCache` work includes:

 - support for "tagging" (similar to how tagging works for "Output Cache"), allowing invalidation of entire *categories* of data